 Alternatively, the designers could simplify the design.
 They could choose language closer to what Robin was used to.
 They could break the process into simple steps that match the knowledge Robin already has, such as moving money between accounts or to other financial institutions she's already familiar with, like Paypal.

 It's easy to design for a single person.
 (This is why self design is so tempting, since you only need to design for yourself.)
 However, most of us desire more than a single user of our designs and that's where things start to get complicated.

 Each user has a different current knowledge point (which, as they use the design and experience other interfaces, moves on its own).
 Each of the users' objectives have their own target knowledge points.
 How do we design for everyone?

 This is one of the unsung benefits of personas and scenarios.
 You can tell when a persona project is well done because the team has embodied their users' current knowledge in each of the personas.
 As the team designs for their chosen scenarios, they can identify what the likely target knowledge will be.

 Mapping what we know about our users and their tasks on to the Magic Escalator of Acquired Knowledge can help us predict where those users are likely to encounter complexity issues.
 Looking at the top tasks and listing out what we think users know and don't know can help us develop a strategy for creating simpler interfaces.

 We've found the escalator is a great way to explain to our colleagues and stakeholders why our users are having trouble with our designs.
 It's easy to explain and they get the concept right away.
 It's nice to have a visualization tool that makes something as complex as complexity into something simple to explain.

 How have you dealt with the complexity in your designs?
-We're always interested in hearing your thoughts and experiences.
-Leave a note on our UIE Brain Sparks blog.
+Tell us about it at the UIE blog.